RGM-OSC/ansible-role-rgm/templates/distrib/markdown/windows_metricbeat_advanced_help.md

 | `BeatsBasePath`  | C:\Program Files | _optionnal_.
 Use this option define a different location to install Beat Agents |
 | `Verbose`  | false | _optionnal_.
 Common Commandlets are available.
 Use Verbose to have more details |

+### RGM and Beat Agent

-Launch the installation with this command :
+Launch the installation with this command to register the client on RGM and install Metricbeat Agent:

 ```Powershell
 & $([Scriptblock]::Create((New-Object System.Net.WebClient).DownloadString("https://{{ ansible_default_ipv4.address }}/distrib/install/Add-RGMHost.ps1"))) -username admin -password ******